Squarespace SEO for Service Business Part 2: Tactics for Getting Found on Google

 Example for Toronto business coach: "Business Coaching in Toronto: How to Choose the Right Coach for Your Consulting Firm"

-4. Local Link Building
+4. Local Link Building - get local backlinks:

 Local business directories (chamber of commerce, industry associations)